eabili0/gowebbuilder/README.md

 Worry no more.

-This is a public service repository that aims to collect in a single docker image all dependencies one might need to build his golang web projects.
+This is a public service repository that puts together in a single docker image all dependencies one might need to build his/her golang web projects.

 # How to Contribute